 If you're up to an afternoon of continued exploration, we can add a visit to the westernmost part of the city - the Belém area.
 The Portuguese capital is at the center of what once was a vast maritime empire.
 Belém captures the pioneering spirit of the Age of Discovery to the core.
 The intensive overseas exploration in the 15th and 16th centuries left major historic landmarks in this area with its grand nautical monuments and museums.

 Everyone knows that summer days are hot in Lisbon - and distances between locations are not always easily done on foot.
-In order to make it easier and more pleasant for you, we can not only add a private tourist guide service to the tour - there's nothing worse than walking around and not knowing what you're looking at - but private transportation as well, which will take you back and forth from central Lisbon.
+To make it easier and more pleasant for you, we can not only add a private tourist guide service to the tour - there's nothing worse than walking around and not knowing what you're looking at - but private transportation as well, which will take you back and forth from central Lisbon.

 Belém's undisputed attraction is the Unesco-listed Mosteiro dos Jerónimos.
 With jaw-dropping stonework, it's a supreme example of the uniquely Portuguese late-Gothic architecture known as Manueline.
 Poking out the side of the river bank, there's yet another Unesco World Heritage Site.
 Built over 500 years ago, Torre de Belém was part of the river's defense system and once a charming gateway to Lisbon, with its circular corner towers and domed turrets.
 The view from the top is well worth the climb up the narrow staircase.

-The area’s historical attractions are complemented by the modern and contemporary art showcased by The Berardo Collection, which comprises more than 900 works, and Lisbon's latest addition MAAT - Museum of Art, Architecture and Technology
+The area’s historical attractions are complemented by the modern and contemporary art showcased by The Berardo Collection, which comprises more than 900 works, and Lisbon's latest addition MAAT - Museum of Art, Architecture and Technology.

-We'll also make sure that you don't live in town without trying the famous Pastéis de Belém - which are mandatory when visiting Lisbon.
+We'll also make sure that you don't live in a town without trying the famous Pastéis de Belém - which are mandatory when visiting Lisbon.
 The traditional patisserie has been making this crisp pastry tart filled with custard cream since 1837.
 Dusted with cinnamon or served as it is, they are reputed to be the world's best.

 Dinner will be at Joachim Koerper's Eleven.
 The German-born chef has been the Executive Chef and a partner of Eleven since 2004, by then the only restaurant in Lisbon with a Michelin star, earned in less than a year after opening.
 The view from the restaurant is outstanding as well as the dining place and the decoration.
 There are now 23 Michelin-starred establishments in the country, a yearly growing number that only strengthens Portugal's soaring culinary reputation.